biocswirl-dev-team/learning_resources/CSHL_workshop/Particip_Biocswirl_RNAseq_intro.md

 -   Check the inputs the function needs (a `data.frame` vs a `matrix`)

-4. Copy and paste the error message and name of function into **Google**?
+4. Copy and paste the error message and name of function into **Google**

 ### Importantly for Point 4, always accredit the code you use